Erin N. Bider, M.D.

 Overview

-Dr. Bider’s research interests include the effect of trauma and PTSD on perinatal mood and anxiety disorders.
-She also is part of a grant program called Kansas Connecting Communities (KCC), which is designed to increase timely detection, assessment, treatment, and referral of pregnant and postpartum women experiencing, or at risk of experiencing, perinatal mood and anxiety disorders and/or perinatal substance use disorders using evidence-based practices.
-The program is funded through the Kansas Department of Health and Environment.
+As part of the grant program with Kansas Connecting Communities (KCC), she works on developing resources to increase timely detection, assessment, treatment, and referral of pregnant and postpartum women experiencing, or at risk of experiencing, perinatal mood and anxiety disorders and/or perinatal substance use disorders using evidence-based practices.

 Current Research and Grants